-On November 17, the New York Fed's Governance and Culture Reform Initiative ("Culture Initiative") will host a seminar on how innovation and technology impacts culture and behavior.
+On November 17, the New York Fed Governance and Culture Reform Initiative ("Culture Initiative") hosted a seminar on how innovation and technology impacts culture and behavior.

-The program will focus on how innovation and technology can contribute to shaping healthy organizational cultures and the behavioral impacts of innovation.
-The Culture Initiative is designed to foster discussion about governance, culture and behavior.
+The program focused on how innovation and technology can contribute to shaping healthy organizational cultures and the behavioral impacts of innovation.
+The Culture Initiative was designed to foster discussion about governance, culture and behavior.

 November 17, 2025